-Charles Dion McDowell – The Viral ‘Neck Guy’ – Arrested Again
+Charles Dion McDowell — The Viral ‘Neck Guy’ — Arrested Again

 — Sean Waltman (@TheRealXPac) November 21, 2018

-Just when it seemed like the neck-related memes were ready to die down, it looks like the cycle will begin a new with a new photo for meme creators to work with.
+Just when it seemed like the neck-related memes were ready to die down, it looks like the cycle will begin anew with a new photo for meme creators to work with.
 As former WWE Superstar Sean Waltman (aka X-Pac) said on Twitter, he “keeps ending up in the wrong neck of the woods.”